Piri Mehmed Pasha: Dismissal

 In order to become grand vizier, the Second Vizier Ahmet Pasha tried to persuade Suleiman to dismiss him, using the old age of Piri Mehmed Pasha as an excuse, and ultimately succeeded.

 While the Sultan Suleiman the Magnificent was supposed to bring the second vizier, Ahmed Pasha, to the grand viziership, he appointed Pargalı İbrahim Pasha as the grand vizier.
 After arriving in Egypt as the beylerbeyi, Ahmet Pasha rebelled by gathering the Mameluke statesmen around him.
 He delivered a sermon declaring his independence and started printing money to establish a new state.
 However, two emirs attempted to kill him in his own bath, and shortly after he was captured and killed by Ottoman authorities.
 Ibrahim Pasha traveled south to Egypt in 1525 and reformed the Egyptian provincial civil and military administration system.
 He promulgated an edict, the Kanunname, outlining his system.
 Ibrahim Pasha then returned to Istanbul after a major administrative and financial reforms in the Egyptian province.

 Death

 It is rumored that Piri Mehmed Pasha, who retreated to his farm in Silivri after retiring from the Grand Viziership, visited the palace very often and even had a good relationship with Suleiman.
-From this point of view, it is rumored that Pargalı Damat İbrahim Pasha feared that his grand viziership would be taken back, and in 1532 he made an agreement with Mehmed Pasha's son, Mehmed Efendi, who poisoned his father.
+From this point of view, it is rumored that Pargalı İbrahim Pasha feared that his grand viziership would be taken back, and in 1532 he made an agreement with Mehmed Pasha's son, Mehmed Efendi, who poisoned his father.
 He was buried in the tomb next to the mosque he had built in Silivri.